-Our study employs five sampling strategies, including random selection as a passive learning baseline.
-The other four strategies are active learning methods originating from different families.
-We have deliberately chosen these methods for their robustness (ability to perform well across various tasks) and widespread usage in the field.
+Our study considers five sampling strategies, including \textbf{random selection} (\textbf{\rnd{}}) as a passive learning baseline.
+The other four strategies are AL methods originating from different families, chosen for their robustness (ability to perform well across various tasks) and widespread usage in the field: